 It’s important to also know that even though you may have a will, your super is not generally covered.
 Assets like a house, car, investments or savings are held under your name and are part of your estate.
 Your super, on the other hand, is held for you in a trust by the trustee of your super fund.
 The trustee decides how your super benefits are paid when you die, and will look to your nominated beneficiaries when making this decision.

 You have two options when deciding what happens to your super when you pass away.

 You provide Mercer Super with formal written instructions, telling us who you want your super balance paid to.
 We must pay your benefit to the people you have nominated (as long as the nomination is valid and in effect at the time of your death).
-Your binding nomination will be valid from the date we accept it, and will expire three years from the date the form is signed.
+Your legally binding nomination will be valid from the date we accept it, and will expire three years from the date the form is signed.

 You can set up or change your binding nomination by completing a valid Binding death benefit nomination form.

 You nominate who you’d prefer your super balance to be paid to.
 Your nomination is not binding but we’ll use it as a guide when deciding who will receive your super.
 A non-binding nomination remains valid until you change it.
 Remember to keep your nomination updated as your circumstances change.

 You can make a non binding beneficiaries nomination online at mercersuper.com/login

 If you don’t nominate someone, we will follow relevant laws to decide who receives your money; either one or more of your dependants or to your legal personal representative.

 Your husband or wife or another person (including same gender) although not legally married to you, who lives with you on a genuine domestic basis in a relationship as a couple.

 Your children or adopted children, a step-child or ex-nuptial child, your spouse’s child or a child within the meaning of the Family Law Act 1975.